-How is Kyprolis What are the possible administered?
-Current indications side effects?
-For relapsed/refractory Intravenously Fatigue myeloma alone or in Once weekly or twice weekly Anemia combination with as a 10- or 30-minute infusion Nausea dexamethasone or Revlimid and dexamethasone or · Low platelet count Darzalex and dexamethasone · Shortness of breath Diarrhea • Fever Hypertension Cardiac symptoms
+Current indications How is Kyprolis administered?
+What are the possible side effects?
+For relapsed/refractory myeloma alone or in combination with dexamethasone or Revlimid and dexamethasone or Darzalex and dexamethasone Intravenously Once weekly or twice weekly as a 10- or 30-minute infusion Fatigue Anemia Nausea Low platelet count Shortness of breath Diarrhea Fever Hypertension Cardiac symptoms